Saturday, May 22, 2010

 After lunch we walked around the corner to Johnson’s Gough Square house, shown here, which now is a museum in his memory.
 “We have just come from Dr. Johnson’s favorite tavern, Ye Olde Cheshire Cheese,” I announced proudly to the curator.
 Clearly annoyed he replied: “There is no evidence he ever stepped inside THAT place.”
 “But,” I stammered, “all the guidebooks....”
 “Bosh,” he said with finality.

 Upon returning to the U.S. I did prodigious research including rereading the famous biography of Johnson by Thomas Boswell.
 Boswell, who spent many evenings with the sage, mentions many taverns frequented by the literary giant.
-They include the Crown & Anchor, Clifton’s of Butchers Row, the Turk’s Head, Le Teliers, Parsloes, and the Mitre.
+They include the Crown and Anchor, Clifton’s of Butchers Row, The Turk’s Head, Le Teliers, Parsloes, and the Mitre.
 Nowhere in Boswell or any other biography I could find any mention of Ye Olde Cheshire Cheese.

 While it is possible that Johnson dropped into this nearby establishment from time to time, independent validation is lacking.
 I subsequently wrote an article on that topic that appeared in a British magazine and later in my book on UK whiskey ceramics.
 Recently I noted that at least one London guidebook now admits that no real proof exists that Johnson ever frequented Ye Olde Cheshire Cheese.